 Vaults are below grade projections that are covered at the top.
-Common types are used as parking garages or to house electrical transformers.
+Common types are used as parking garages or to house electric transformers.

 Vault permit applications shall include a site plan showing the location and dimensions of the vault, all openings, and its depth.
-The applicant shall also record with the Recorder of Deeds a written agreement signed by the owner of the abutting property contracting to release and relinquish the vault space, and to remove, free of expense to the District of Columbia, all structural parts of the vault when so ordered by a code official (12-3202.9.2.1).
+The applicant shall also record with the Recorder of Deeds a written agreement signed by the owner of the abutting property contracting to release and relinquish the vault space, and to remove, free of expense to the District of Columbia, all structural parts of the vault when so ordered by a code official (DCMR 12-3202.9.2.1).

 The size and extent of vaults shall be decided on a case-by-case basis.
-Vaults shall not extend within 2.5 feet of the center of an alley (12-3202.9.2.2).
+Vaults extending under alleys shall have no openings in the alley pavement and shall not extend within 2.5 feet of the center of an alley (DCMR 12-3202.9.2.2).